Rstraney/IDS-6145-Final-Project/README.md

-### Final methods used in our AnyLogic Model:
+### Final Methods Used in Our AnyLogic Model:
 The model was built in AnyLogic into two parts: a Pedestrian portion and a Transit portion.
 The Pedestrian portion included the parking lot and the security lines at the TTC.
 The Transit portion included the three modes of transportation (ferry, monorail, bus) from the TTC to the MK entrance.
-Some of our estimates were drawn from the image of the transportation map of the Magic Kingdom theme park as well as other sources.
+The information that we collected was difficult to obtain due to the proprietary nature of the Walt Disney World operations.
+Therefore, some of our estimates were drawn from the image of the transportation map of the Magic Kingdom theme park as well as other sources.
 A few examples of our sources are shown below.

 ![Transportation Map](images/TransportationMap.PNG)
 _Transportation map of Magic Kingdom_.
 This map was used to identify how many transit types run.
 We concluded that one monorail, three ferries, and ten buses would be implemented in our model.